rachancheet/Windows-usage-limiter/README.md

 # Windows-usage-limiter
-The program ask for usage time intended on windows startup and will shutdown windows after the set time.
-A counter will appear 5 min before the time runs out
+The program ask for time intended on windows startup and will shutdown windows after the set time.
+A counter will appear 5 min before the time runs out.

+# How to Run

+## Automatically
+Just run the run.bat file.It will download all the dependencies

+Place the break.pyw file in windows startup folder(C:\Users\{'username'}\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup).